konigio/konig/konig-schemagen-maven-plugin/README.md

 ## Usage

-If you are going to generate OWL and SHACL statements from a spreadsheet, you should start by making a copy of the
+If you are going to generate OWL and SHACL statements from a spreadsheet, you should start by making a copy of the <br>
 [Data Model Workbook](https://docs.google.com/spreadsheets/d/1mhL1hylgRJuMBft0sHg7onKwxscdlIJRuzNlF_iDKK0/edit?usp=sharing)
 template.